5 Digital Strategy Tips for Health and Wellness Marketers in the New Normal

 5 practical digital strategy steps to take right now

-The Coronavirus crisis has shattered many of the assumptions and tools that healthcare and wellness marketing teams relied on for conducing business.
-To restart their business engines, the following five digital marketing tactics should help prove effective in reviving demand.
+The Coronavirus crisis has shattered many of the assumptions and marginalized the tools that healthcare and wellness marketing teams relied on for conducting business.
+To restart their business engines, the following five digital marketing tactics should help prove effective in reviving engagement and demand.

 1. Use data to inform your marketing decisions